luispedro/mk_screenshot_pptx/README.md

 # Make PPTX from anything

 This is an abomination, but it works.
+It actually works very well.

 It will take a presentation and screenshot every slide and put it into a PowerPoint presentation, which will literally consist of a single large PNG image per slide.

+It is completely agnostic as to what tool you used to originally create the presentation.
+You can even use it to create a screenshot PowerPoint out of another PowerPoint and avoid any cross-platform issues.

+**Limitations**: no video.

 ## Installation